The Claudia Jones Award

 - Claudia Jones, West Indian Gazette (1959)

 The Claudia Jones Award is for best paper by a graduate student presented at the previous year’s meeting of the Caribbean Philosophical Association International Conference.
-No award was given for the 2019 conference.
 Information on past awardees can be found below.

 The Claudia Jones Award for Best Paper presented by a Graduate Student - CPA 2024 Annual Award